We are incredibly proud to announce that on the 9th September 2017 St Anne's Primary School was awarded the.....

-We will, therefore, be holding events throughout this school year to help everyone to have fun and improve their mathematics skills.
+We will, continue to hold events throughout this school year to help everyone to have fun and improve their mathematics skills.

 Recently our school was hit by a mystery flood.
 Four classrooms were ruined, and Bob (our Site Manager) came into classes to show us his measurement equipment and set us some challenges linked to the cost of fixing them.